Ann MacIntosh Duff

-Ann MacIntosh Duff RCA (14 July 1925 – 3 December 2022) was a Canadian artist known for her watercolor paintings.
+Ann MacIntosh Duff RCA (14 July 1925 – 3 December 2022) was a Canadian artist known for her watercolour paintings.

 Biography

 MacIntosh Duff was born in Toronto on 14 July 1925, the daughter of John MacIntosh and Constance Hamilton Duff.
 The painter and graphic artist Walter R. Duff was her father`s cousin.
 She worked at one of two places - at her home in Toronto or at her Georgian Bay cottage at Pointe au Baril, Ontario.
 She painted from memory, landscapes of the mind, as she called them.